MSU-Libraries/MARCtoEADforASpace/README.md

 ## Author Notes
 I've commented in the stylesheet where I made decisions and my thoughts behind them.

-I'm a n00b at XSLT, so if anyone sees issues or improvements, please let me know.
+I'm a n00b at XSLT, so if anyone sees issues or places for improvements, please let me know.
 I am also new at GitHub, so patience is appreciated!